 If an authentication originator or an authentication responder defined in 12.14.4 (IEEE 802.1X authentication utilizing Authentication frames) sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1, then the authentication originator or the authentication responder supports the additional rules defined in this subclause when performing 802.1X Authentication frame exchange.

-An authentication originator that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1, has the corresponding SME to act as the Supplicant, sees the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE of the authentication responder set to 1, and intends to continue association after authentication shall:
+An authentication originator that sets the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield in the RSNXE to 1, has the (#1484)SME to act as the Supplicant, receives the RSNXE from the authentication responder with the Encryption of the Frame Body Field of the (Re)Association Request/Response Frame Support subfield (#1474)set to 1, and intends to continue association after authentication shall:

-Include a Nonce element in the first authentication frame to indicate SNonce.
+Include a Nonce element in the first Authentication(#1485) frame to indicate SNonce.

-Include RSNE in the first authentication frame to indicate AKM and pairwise cipher suite.
+Include a(#1486) RSNE in the first Authentication(#1485) frame to indicate AKM and pairwise cipher suite.
+Version field shall be set to 1.
+Pairwise Cipher Suite Count field shall be set to 1.
+AKM Suite Count field shall be set to 1.
+PMKID Count field, if present, shall be set to 0.
+All other fields shall be as specified in 9.4.2.23 (RSNE) and 12.6.3 (RSNA policy selection in an infrastructure BSS).(#1154)

-Not include a AKM Suite Selector element.
+Not include an(#1124) AKM Suite Selector element.

-Include RSNXE in the first authentication frame if any subfield of the Extended RSN Capabilities field in this element is nonzero, except the Field Length subfield.
+Include a(#1486) RSNXE in the first Authentication(#1485) frame.(#1151)

-Include a Diffie-Hellman Parameter element in the first authentication frame.
+Include a Diffie-Hellman Parameter element in the first Authentication(#1485) frame.

-Choose indicated finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.
+Select a(#1486) finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.

 With the chosen finite cyclic group, generate an ephemeral (random) private key, use the selected group's scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman Parameter element.